-Neglecting the electrostatic hazard for electronic components results in their damage or destruction
+Failure to observe the electrostatic hazard to electronic components results in their damage or destruction.

-- Implement ESD safety measures at the workstation. - Observe EN 61340 "Protection of electronic devices from electrostatic phenomena".
+Implement ESD safety measures at the workstation.

+Observe EN 61340 "Protection of electronic devices from electrostatic phenomena".

-Backing up settings made by the customer ►
+Backing up settings made by the customer

 The factory operating parameters are always preset in replacement units.
 All settings made by the customer to the original electronic drive unit are lost when it is replaced.
 To preserve your custom settings, you have the following options: